Back to Docs

 1. 1Check whether the job is single-site or multi-site before assuming the notes are site-specific.

-3. 3If the note is out of date, pass the correction back so web HQ can update the underlying record.
+3. 3If the note is wrong or out of date, ask the office to update it.

-• Even when directory browsing is off, the client and site detail attached to your jobs should still guide the work.
+• Even when directory browsing is off, the client and site details on your jobs should still give you what you need.

 • Use `More` for browsing and the job page for acting.

-• On multi-site jobs, expect the client-level access notes to lead rather than a single site override.
+• On multi-site jobs, the client note usually matters more than a single site note.